Diocese of Aberdeen: History of the diocese

-The mechanism for the generation of income for the diocese was now available.
-The parish churches with their guaranteed income were soon to be the subject of appropriation by the large ecclesiastical corporations—the monasteries and cathedrals.
+The mechanism by which the diocese could generate income was now in place: parish churches, with their guaranteed income, would soon be subjected to appropriation by the monasteries and cathedrals.
 At Aberdeen, the annexation process may have begun as early as Bishop Edward's tenure and increased in line with the development of the chapter.
 The enlargement was slow with incremental appointments of dignitaries continuing through to the mid-13th century when in 1249 Pope Innocent IV issued a bull to Bishop Peter Ramsay confirming the diocese constitution and a chapter consisting of five dignitaries and eight ordinary canonries all sustained on prebends.

 Appropriation of parish incomes to prebendary canons in the cathedral weakened the parish churches.
-The cathedral canons, possessing the fruits of both the parsonages and the vicarages, were responsible for appointing vicars to the parishes.
-Invariably, the vicars were paid meagre pensions and lacked the security of tenure which resulted in inadequately educated clerics to deliver the cure of souls.
+The cathedral canons, possessed of the fruits of both the parsonages and the vicarages, were responsible for appointing vicars to the parishes.
+Invariably, vicars were paid meagre pensions and lacked security of tenure.
+This resulted in inadequately educated clerics being appointed to discharge the cure of souls.

-By 1488 the cathedral chapter had expanded to 29 canons supported by the income from 54 parish churches and of those, 42 were prebendal, one mensal and 11 held in common.
-Additionally, 42 other parish churches were appropriated to monasteries and other ecclesiastical foundations, leaving only 4 parishes—Cushnie, Forvie, Tough, and Tyrie—as independent entities.
+By 1488, the cathedral chapter had expanded to twenty-nine canons supported by the income from fifty-four parish churches; of those, forty-two were prebendal, one mensal and eleven held in common.
+Additionally, forty-two other parish churches were appropriated to monasteries and other ecclesiastical foundations, leaving only four parishes—Cushnie, Forvie, Tough, and Tyrie—as independent entities.
 The diocese also included eleven hospitals/almshouses for the poor, aged, or infirm parishioners.
-The religious Orders were also well represented— a Tironensian priory at Fyvie, a priory for Augustinian canons at Monymusk, and a Cistercian monastery at Deer.
-Furthermore, the Carmelite, Dominican, Franciscan, and Trinitarian Friars all had houses in Aberdeen itself.
+The religious Orders were also well represented: a Tironensian priory at Fyvie, a priory of Augustinian canons at Monymusk, and a Cistercian monastery at Deer.
+Similarly, the Carmelite, Dominican, Franciscan, and Trinitarian Friars all had houses in Aberdeen itself.